-The OAuth 2.0 protocol is a delegated authorization mechanism, where an application requests access to resources controlled by the user (the resource owner) and hosted by an API (the resource server), and the authorization server issues the application a more restricted set of credentials than those of the user in the form of an Access Token.
+The OAuth 2.0 protocol is a delegated authorization mechanism, where an application requests access to resources controlled by the user (the resource owner) and hosted by an API (the resource server).
+The authorization server issues the application a more restricted set of credentials than those of the user in the form of an Access Token.

 You can use scopes to:

 Let an application verify the identity of a user (by using Open ID Connect) and get basic profile information about the user, such as their email or picture.
 For details, refer to OpenID Connect Scopes.